 Go through your Financial Gameplan or budget, look at each line and say, “How can I make this number smaller?”
 We were able to decrease a lot of our expenses by simply doing this one thing.
 I called our cell phone company, insurance agency, internet provider and was able to cut the monthly cost for each one.
 Consider replacing your cable with SlingTV which has plans as low as $20 per month.
 Shop your insurance to see if you can get a better rate.
 Esurance has a great tool to see if you can save money on your auto insurance.
 Do whatever it takes to get your expenses as low as possible.

 I do think that the Debt Snowball is the way to go when paying off debt, however, sometimes it makes sense to refinance your debt when you have multiple high-interest credit cards.
 If you are paying over 15% in interest on multiple cards, then refinancing to something much lower can make sense.
-For instance, Credible will let people refinance $500 to $40,000 and rates start at 5.99% APR.
+For instance, Lending Club will let people refinance up to $40,000 and rates start at 5.99% APR.

 Apply for a second job at a pizza joint, serve at a restaurant, deliver papers, do anything you can to bring in more income.
 I did this and I was able to get a second job in 8 days as a pizza delivery driver.
 There are many other ways in which you can increase the money you bring in.
 For more ideas see 10 Ways to Earn Extra Cash.

 Give it all you got.
 Once you make a commitment, stick to it.
 In poker, you go all-in if you are confident you have what it takes to win the hand.
 If you want to get out of debt fast, then you need to be All-in.

 Have any questions relating to getting out of debt?
 Ask Deacon.

 Refinance Your Student Loans or Credit Card Debt